Motor racing-Racing Point fined 400,000 euros, docked 15 points

-Formula One's governing body fined Racing Point 400,000 euros ($473,000) and stripped them of 15 points in the constructors' championship on Friday after upholding a Renault protest about the legality of their rival's car.
+Formula One stewards fined Racing Point 400,000 euros ($473,000) and stripped them of 15 points in the constructors' championship on Friday after upholding a Renault protest about the legality of their rival's car.

-Renault had protested at the last three races, arguing that the brake ducts used by Racing Point were a copy of those on the 2019 title-winning Mercedes.
-The governing FIA said in a statement it had upheld the complaints.
+Renault had protested at the last three races, arguing that the brake ducts used by Racing Point were a copy of those used by Mercedes, their engine partner, in winning last year's championship.
+The governing FIA said in a statement the stewards had upheld the complaints and also handed Racing Point, whose competitive car has been dubbed the 'Pink Mercedes', a reprimand.

+Racing Point's drivers -- Canadian Lance Stroll and Mexican Sergio Perez -- will keep their points.
+The team, owned by a consortium led by Canadian Lawrence Stroll, were reminded of their right to appeal under certain circumstances.

+The stewards said in a statement that the fine and points deduction -- 7.5 points per car for the original protest at the Styrian Grand Prix -- was sufficient punishment, however, and the team would not have to redesign their car.
+"It is the view of the stewards that the penalty rendered at the Styrian Grand Prix was proportionate for the violation of the design process...and a further penalty of reprimand is sufficient for the Hungarian and British Grands Prix," they said.

 - READ MORE ON: